ruuda/blog/posts/build-system-insights.md

 has traditionally leaned towards flexibility for the user, by shifting the burden of compatibility onto the author.
-Recently the trend has shifted towards authors making more demands about the build and runtime environment, by redistributing specific dependencies rather than relying on the user’s system to provide them, and making more modest demands on the users’s system, such as requiring only a specific kernel and container runtime or hypervisor.
+Recently the trend has shifted towards authors making more demands about the build and runtime environment — by redistributing most dependencies, rather than relying on the user’s system to provide them — and making more modest demands on the users’s system, such as requiring only a specific kernel and container runtime or hypervisor.
+Regardless of target audience, a controlled build environment simplifies development.

 Ergonomics
 ----------